sjberry/buildit/README.md

 Buildit is a(nother) set of JavaScript project build and test utilities for NodeJS.

-I developed Buildit to get accquanted with NodeJS development and to aid in the development of a few private projects I maintain and use.
-I'm certainly not trying to supercede any existing libraries, but my feature set gradually became more coherent and objectively useful.
+I developed Buildit to get acquainted with NodeJS development and to aid in the development of a few private projects I maintain and use.
+I'm certainly not trying to supersede any existing libraries, but my feature set gradually became more coherent and objectively useful.
 So I pushed the source to this repository and started publishing the library to the Node Packaged Modules registry (NPM).

 ##Overview